Historic Property Alterations

 Request Historic ReviewBefore work begins on a structure within a historic district or any demolition, you must apply for historic review.
 To request a review, complete the application and submit it to the Historic Preservation office at Rockville City Hall, 111 Maryland Avenue, Rockville, MD 20850.
 You will receive notice of your application within 45 days.

-The Historic District Commission meets the third Thursday of every month at 7:30 p.m. at City Hall.
+The Historic District Commission meets the third Thursday of every month at 7 p.m.
 Once the request is filed and approved, you will receive your review date.